thindil/steamsky/bin/doc/MODDING.md

   combat rounds of how long the harpoon is stuck in enemy ship.
 For `Cabin` it must be that same as "value" attribute.For any other type of modules should be 0 (zero).
 * Attribute `durability`: Base durability of module.
-How many damage module can take before will be destroyed.
+How much damage module can take before will be destroyed.
 * Attribute `material`: Type of item which will be used to repair or upgrade module.